heymarkwetzel/ux-portfolio/projects/acme-financial.md

 The financial space is complex and challenging.
 But coming to an elegant, thoughtful solution was very rewarding.
 Partnering with such a knowledgeable and collaborative team made my job fun and exciting.

-The final product is set to release in Q3 2020 and should meet our goal of making it easier for Customers to create a retirement plan and ultimately contribute more funds towards their later years.
+The final product is set to release in Q3 2020 and will meet our goal of making it easier for Customers to create a retirement plan and ultimately contribute more funds towards their later years.

 ### Wins
 - Successfully created a Customer-facing Plan Creation tool.
 - Successfully created a Customer-facing Plan Management tool.
-- The Product was designed to connect into a shared data source for future features involving more Customer-and-Advisor collaboration.
+- The product was designed to connect with a shared data source for future features involving more Customer-and-Advisor collaboration.
 - User testing shows signs that Customers without retirement plans will be more likely to create plans and contribute.
-- Based on current metrics, this software could help save an additional $1B - $2.25B collectively among Acme Customers.
+- Based on current metrics, this software could help save an additional $1B - $2.25B per year, collectively, among Acme Customers.